-- 1. Actively promote drought related issues and the need to conserve; - 2.
-If appropriate for the utility system, explore ways to implement permanent water efficiency ordinances relating to uses such as vehicle washing facilities, pressure washing equipment, drought tolerant landscaping for all new landscapes, irrigation evaluations for large properties. - 3.
-Irrigation of Landscaped Area - a.
-Irrigation of landscaped areas with hose-end sprinklers or in-ground irrigation systems shall be limited to a no more than a TWICE weekly watering schedule with a maximum 15 hour irrigation window as determined by DSWSC.
+- 1. Actively promote drought related issues and the need to conserve. - 2.
+If appropriate for DSWSC, explore ways to implement permanent water efficiency ordinances relating to uses such as vehicle washing facilities, pressure washing equipment, drought tolerant landscaping for all new landscapes, and irrigation evaluations for large properties.

+C. Irrigation of Landscaped Area

+- a.
+Irrigation of landscaped areas with hose-end sprinklers or in-ground irrigation systems shall be limited to a no more than a twice weekly watering schedule with maximum of a fifteen-hour irrigation window as determined by DSWSC.
 Irrigation of commercial landscapes and recreational areas may apply for a variance but must still develop a schedule where no part of the landscape is watered more than once per week. - b.
-Outdoor watering hours will be limited to between midnight and 10 a.m. and between 7 p.m. and midnight on designated days.
-This prohibition does not apply to irrigation of landscaped areas if it is by means of: - a. a hand-held hose with a positive shut off device; or - b. a faucet-filled bucket or watering can of five gallons or less - c.
-Drip irrigation
+Outdoor watering hours are limited to hours between midnight to 10 a.m. and between 7 p.m. to midnight on designated days.
+This prohibition does not apply to irrigation of landscaped areas if it is by means of:

+- a. a hand-held hose with a positive shut off device. - b. a faucet-filled bucket or watering can of five gallons or less - c.
+Drip irrigation.